IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US50 - Chat with Vendor**

-**As** a user **I want** to have an easy communication between the agency vendors **to be able** to ask all my questions and follow ups on my current car purchase status.
+**As** a user **I want** to have an easy communication between the car dealership vendors **to be able** to ask all my questions and follow ups on my current car purchase status.

 **Validation:**

-- VA501 - Once the user select a specific car for details, they will be able to click a chat button that will contact a vendor that matches the car agency that belongs the car.
+- VA501 - Once the user select a specific car for details, they will be able to click a chat button that will contact a vendor that matches the car car dealership that belongs the car.

 - **Priority**: High